 - If someone else published information about their invention before your filing date, then your application is invalid

-- Your only "grace period" is if your own commercial activities make your invention known, you have one year to file your own application
+- Your only "grace period" is if your own commercial or other publication activities make your invention known.
+Only then will you have one year to file your own application.

 - If you have concerns about foreign patents, then filing early is important.

 - Treaties will give you a claim to priority in most countries, based on a US case -- but only if you follow through with an application in each country you want.

 - Filing on a country by country basis can get exceedingly expensive.
 Some of the largest companies in the world do not file except in carefully selected countries.